Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzApplicationGatewayProbeHealthResponseMatch.md

 ## SYNTAX

 ```
-New-AzureRmApplicationGatewayProbeHealthResponseMatch [-Body <String>]
+New-AzApplicationGatewayProbeHealthResponseMatch [-Body <String>]
  [-StatusCode <System.Collections.Generic.List`1[System.String]>] [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-**The Add-AzureRmApplicationGatewayProbeHealthResponseMatch** cmdlet creates a health probe response match used by Health Probe for an application gateway.
+**The Add-AzApplicationGatewayProbeHealthResponseMatch** cmdlet creates a health probe response match used by Health Probe for an application gateway.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\>$responsematch = New-AzureRmApplicationGatewayProbeHealthResponseMatch -Body "helloworld" -StatusCode "200-399","503"
+PS C:\>$responsematch = New-AzApplicationGatewayProbeHealthResponseMatch -Body "helloworld" -StatusCode "200-399","503"
 ```

 This command creates a health response match which can be passed to ProbeConfig as a parameter.